ota-meshi/eslint-plugin-regexp/docs/rules/letter-case.md

 {
   "regexp/letter-case": ["error", {
-    "caseInsensitive": "lowercase", // or "uppercase" or "ignore" "unicodeEscape": "lowercase" // or "uppercase" or "ignore" }]
+    "caseInsensitive": "lowercase", // or "uppercase" or "ignore" "unicodeEscape": "lowercase", // or "uppercase" or "ignore" "controlEscape": "uppercase", // or "lowercase" or "ignore" }]
 }
 ```

 - String options
   - `"lowercase"` ...
 Enforce lowercase letters.
-This is default.
   - `"uppercase"` ...
 Enforce uppercase letters.
   - `"ignore"` ...
 Does not force case.
 - Properties
   - `caseInsensitive` ...
 Specifies the letter case when the `i` flag is present.
+Default is `"lowercase"`.
   - `unicodeEscape` ...
 Specifies the letter case when the unicode escapes.
+Default is `"lowercase"`.
+  - `controlEscape` ...
+Specifies the letter case when the control escapes (e.g. `\cX`).
+Default is `"uppercase"`.

 ## :rocket: Version